RobRendell/gTove/README.md

     * Click built-in values in column to change?
 Especially name?
     * Styling options for "show near" - show fraction as bar, foreground/background colour, ...?
     * Drag individual rows around within sorted list?
 For initiative tracking.
-    * Option to show hidden fraction columns as a descending number?
-"Down 5"?
     * Prevent sorting rows while editing?
 Can be confusing when the column you're editing reorders when you hit enter/tab
     * Might want filter options in columns - filter for "any non-empty" plus specific values?
 "Not" checkbox?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)